 I took the above picture in October of 2017.
 So about 9 months ago now.
 Surprisingly, this view is basically the same one I had every weekday morning during my 10th grade year as I pulled my car into the Kempsville High School (KHS) parking lot.
 The school year was 1982/83.
 What surprised me, and the thing that still fascinates me about this picture, is just how little the view has changed in the 35 years since I left KHS and transferred to F.W.
 Cox High School.

 KHS was already 16 years old, and overcrowded, when I arrived in 1982.
-But here you have it, exactly—or so it seems—as I left it: The same bleached red brick building, without any noticeable exterior renovations, with its trademark covered walkway in front.
-The view—the reminder of a bygone world—set off a whole chain of related memories.
+But here you have it exactly—or so it seems—as I remember it: The same bleached red brick building, without any noticeable exterior renovations, with its trademark covered walkway in front.
+This view—a reminder of a bygone world—set off a whole chain of related memories.

 At that moment, in my mind, I could hear a female voice making announcements on the PA system, then the final bell ringing (7 throughout the day), and I could see the crowds of kids emerging from school, many boarding one of the parked yellow school buses lined up in two rows, paralleling the covered walkway.
 And then there were those, like me, who drove to school.
 I could see them emerging from between the buses and fanning out into the parking lot.
 As I stood there preparing to take this picture with my iPhone, I could see the ghost of my former self walking between the cars in the filled to capacity parking lot, headed to my car, books in hand, fumbling for my keys.
 Like my fellow teenagers, I was in an upbeat mode.
 It was the best time of day, because, of course, I was leaving.